mattcooperdev/oh-baby/README.md

 -   ### Design

     -   #### Colour Scheme
-        -   The colour palette used (see below) is a playful, light palette that emphasises the playful nature of the site.
+        -   The colour palette used (see below) is a stylish, light palette that emphasises the playful nature of the site.
 All colours pass through AA and AAA accessibility for their respective requirements of text or background, however a change had to be introduced with the correct and incorrect answer classes as the off-white colour used for the text was failing validity.
 Changing this to a darker colour passed all necessary validations.

         ![Colour Scheme](assets/md-images/contrast-checker.png)

     -   #### Layout
         -  A simple page layout gives this site a clean, easy-to-use feel which creates the desired effect for the game.
-As the content focus is a basic quiz about babies, the uncluttered nature gives a sense of infancy and purity, like babies!
+As the content focus is a basic quiz about babies, the uncluttered nature gives a sense of infancy and purity, just like babies!
     -   #### Typography
         -   The Shadows into Light Too and Amatic SC fonts are the chosen fonts used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Both fonts have a playful, childlike feeling to them that suits the ethos of the page.
     -   #### Imagery